Pranavraut033/ats-checker/ui/README.md

 ## Support

-For issues or questions about the ATS Checker library, visit the [main repository](https://github.com/Pranavraut033/resume-builder).
+For issues or questions, visit the [main repository](https://github.com/Pranavraut033/ats-checker).